KalaKit/KalaMove/next_version_goals.md

-# Goals for 2.0
+# KMF 2.0 spec roadmap

-This document outlines ideas i have for a 2.0 revision that won't be happening any time soon, so consider this as an ideas document and nothing more.

-The goal for these is to reduce repetition, expand feature sets while keeping syntax simple and to make the overall workflow easier to manage as manifest file sizes grow.
-These ideas will not break kmf 1.0 compatibility because theyre are all purely optional and non-destructive
+This document outlines the roadmap for KMF 2.0 spec.
+These ideas help reduce repetition, expand feature sets while keeping syntax simple and help make the overall workflow easier to manage as manifest file sizes grow.

+> Important: this document is not final and may be refined over time

+## Goals

+- backwards-compatible: kmf 2.0 fully supports all features of kmf 1.0 docs and they don't need to be modified or rewritten
+- tokens + token key:   reusability and maintainability (write less, repeat less)
+- ?…? path wrapping:    clarity and robustness (no parsing ambiguity)
+- print key:            observability and debugging (know what’s happening)
+- run key:              execution and extensibility (bridge out to the world)

 ---

 ## Save empty kmf blocks

-KalaMove 1.0 and 1.1 bail out early when a bad kmf block is detected at parse time, this is bad if a bad block is detected in the middle of your kmf file.
+KalaMove 1.0 and 1.1 bail out early when a bad kmf block is detected at parse time, this is bad if a bad block is detected in the middle of your `.kmf` file.
 The goal in 2.0 is to fix this by allowing empty key values but simply skip those in handle stage, and if a path is invalid then we save as empty so it doesnt break stuff

 ---

 ## Token key

-The purpose of this key is to be able to avoid retyping paths for each origin or target part that is reused
+The purpose of the `token: ` key is to be able to avoid retyping paths for each origin or target part that is reused

+- you cant pass more than one value to a token
+- a `, ` splits the name and value of a token
-- pass a token as a path or a part of a path, the start of a token is marked with $
+- pass a token to any part of any key as a path or a part of a path, the start of a token is marked with `$`
-- tokens must use the same @ symbol for dir splitting
+- tokens must use the same `@` symbol for dir splitting
 - tokens must be defined before used, but can be defined at any stage between any kmf blocks

 ---